 The whole nation has been inspired by the fundraising walk undertaken by Captain Tom Moore; who served in The ‘Dukes’ during WWII.
-Tom continues to proudly wear the Regimental tie and sport the Regimental Cap Badge on his blazer.
+Tom continues to proudly wear the Duke of Wellington’s Regiment (West Riding) Regimental tie and sport the Regimental Cap Badge on his blazer.

 After leaving the Army Tom had a successful career as a Civil Engineer.
-Throughout he never lost his loyalty to the ‘Dukes’ and he joined General Evelyn on his last Regimental Association battlefield tour, to Italy, making the steep climb to the top of Monte Cece at the age of 91!
+Throughout he never lost his loyalty to the ‘Dukes’ and he joined General Sir Evelyn Webb-Carter and other Veterans on his last Regimental Association Battlefield Tour, to Italy, during which he made the steep climb to the top of Monte Cece, at the age of 91!

 Tom’s tale is one full of twists, turns and includes within it some of the monumental moments in our shared British history, so it is completely understandable why he hasn’t wanted to just sit still and do nothing during our current epidemic.
 So, by way of a thank-you for the excellent care he received from the NHS when he fell and broke his hip last year, Tom set about raising funds for the NHS pledging to walk 100 lengths of his 25-metre garden before his100th birthday; donating 100% of all funds raised to ‘NHS Charities Together.’
 The aim then was to raise £1,000 pounds

 The ‘NHS Charities Together’ represents, supports and champions the work of all the NHS’s official charities.
 It also provides the National voice for NHS charities, champions key projects and themes that best enhance patient care and experience, and the impact NHS charity funds make.NHS charities give £1million a day to the NHS, providing vital funds to help the NHS do more and be better equipped.